DecisionsDev/decisions-metering/README.md

 com.ibm.rules.metering.databaseUser | odm | The user name of the database that is used by the service internally. com.ibm.rules.metering.databasePassword | odm_metering | The password of the database that is used by the service internally.

-## Enable HTTPS in ODM usage metering service
+## Enabling HTTPS in ODM usage metering service

 Add following parameters when running the service: